Evilazaro/contoso-arch-center/_docs/contoso-app-arch-fund/architecture-styles/architecture-styles-content.md

 ![Logical diagram of Web-Queue-Worker architecture style.]({{site.baseurl}}/assets/img/web-queue-worker-logical.svg)

-For a purely PaaS solution, consider a **[Web-Queue-Worker](./web-queue-worker-content/)** architecture.
+For a purely PaaS solution, consider a {% include doc.html name="Web-queue worker" path="web-queue-worker-content" %} architecture.
 In this style, the application has a web front end that handles HTTP requests and a back-end worker that performs CPU-intensive tasks or long-running operations.
 The front end communicates to the worker through an asynchronous message queue.

 Web-queue-worker is suitable for relatively simple domains with some resource-intensive tasks.
 Like N-tier, the architecture is easy to understand.
 The use of managed services simplifies deployment and operations.
 But with complex domains, it can be hard to manage dependencies.
 The front end and the worker can easily become large, monolithic components that are hard to maintain and update.
 As with N-tier, this can reduce the frequency of updates and limit innovation.